remstos/cakephp-gamification/README.md

 You can also find the plugin on Packagist : https://packagist.org/packages/kemcake-wanted33/cakephp-gamification

+# Database
+We're working on it but for now, you need to create the plugins table on your own.

+Follow this model

+You can files in `Gamification/Migrations` if you use Migrations plugin

 ## Use it

 Simply add this to each model you want to be `gamificable`.